parsabsh/linux-notes/README.md

 Now, if you run `id [username]`, you will see that the new group is added to its groups list.

-To delete a user from a group, we can use `gpasswd` command with `-d` option, or we can simply do it using `deluser` command with two arguments as follows:
+To delete a user from a group, we can use the `gpasswd` command with `-d` option, or we can simply do it using the `deluser` command with two arguments as follows:

 ```bash
 sudo deluser [username] [groupname]